 Some of the other notable benefits of SQ3R are-

+The difficult concepts required a lot of hard work, but the SQ3R makes it easy.
+With a simple technique like this, you can remember long, tiresome topics into simple points.
 All you need to do is survey the whole chapter, make questions, look for the answers by reading, recall what you just read, and review the entire studied topics.